St. Lawrence species

 Fresh in summer and autumn.

-LIFE CYCLE : Sexual maturity, for St. Lawrence Atlantic sturgeon, is between 16 and 24 years for males and around 27 years for females.
+Sexual maturity of the St. Lawrence Atlantic sturgeon is between 16 and 24 years for males and around 27 years for females.

-In June and July, they migrate to freshwater, where currents are strong or near waterfalls.
-They spawn on gravelly substrates at depths between 1 m and 3 m.
-The species does not reproduce every year, but every 3 years or more.
+In June and July, they migrate to fresh water, to locations where currents are strong or near waterfalls.
+They spawn on gravelly substrates at depths between 1 and 3 m.
+The species does not reproduce every year but every three years or more.

 The female can lay up to 4 million slightly sticky eggs.
-These attach themselves to the substrate and hatch after 3 to 7 days.
-The young remain in freshwater and migrate to saltwater when they reach a size of 80 cm to 120 cm.
+These attach themselves to the substrate and hatch after three to seven days.
+The young remain in fresh water and migrate to salt water when they reach a size of 80 to 120 cm.

 The Atlantic sturgeon has no scales.
 Instead, it has five rows of triangular bony plates called scutes.
 Its body is long, and its head is flat.

-The color of its back varies from olive green to bluish gray and can become almost black.
+The colour of its back varies from olive green to bluish grey and can become almost black.
 Its belly is white.

-Close to the bottom, ideally in a river connected to the sea, between 1 m and 50 m in depth.
+Close to the bottom, ideally in a river connected to the sea, between 1 and 50 m depth.

 Its habitat will vary throughout its life.
-The Atlantic sturgeon lives in saltwater and migrates to freshwater to spawn.
+The Atlantic sturgeon lives in salt water and migrates to fresh water to spawn.
 It is an anadromous fish.
-It favors the sandy or muddy bottoms of the estuary and the Gulf of St. Lawrence.
+It favours the sandy or muddy bottoms of the estuary and the Gulf of St. Lawrence.

 How do sturgeons use the St. Lawrence estuary?

-To find out, scientists tagged over 3,000 Atlantic sturgeon over a period of more than 30 years.
-The fishermen, who were partners in this project, caught 673 identified Atlantic sturgeons.
-The vast majority of the sturgeons had traveled less than 35 km from the initial site, showing that they navigate these waters on a very regular basis.
-A few individuals explored the waters over 600 km away, with a record of 1,307 km, 8 years after their initial capture.
-In conclusion, the St. Lawrence estuary is the preferred habitat of juvenile and sub-adult (pre-adult) Atlantic sturgeon.
+To find out, scientists tagged over 3000 Atlantic sturgeon over more than 30 years.
+Fishermen, who were partners in this project, caught 673 tagged Atlantic sturgeon.
+Most sturgeon had travelled less than 35 km from the initial tagging site, showing that they navigate these waters on a very regular basis.
+A few individuals explored waters over 600 km away; the farthest capture was 1307 km away from the tagging site, eight years after its initial capture.
+In conclusion, the St. Lawrence estuary is a preferred habitat of juvenile and sub-adult (pre-adult) Atlantic sturgeon.

 Worms